South Bedfordshire Circuit

 1. In an emergency, respond immediately.

-4. Keep a record of what happened, your concerns and your actions.
+2. Keep a record of what happened, your concerns and your actions.

-5. Tell your minister and/or safeguarding representative.
+3. Tell your minister and/or Church/Circuit Safeguarding Officer.

 1. Listen.
 Keep listening.
 Do not question or investigate.